Family sees justice in teen’s death more a decade later

 “You see she’s always happy,” the proud mother says.

 Prosecutors said presenting such an old case to a jury would have been risky as witnesses’ memories fade and documents are lost.
-They had no direct evidence against Hinton and worried a jury might not view the teenager who admitted to helping bury Kat’s body as credible, given his criminal history.
+They had no direct evidence against Hinton and worried a jury might not have viewed a teenager who admitted to helping bury Kat’s body as credible, given his criminal history.

 “I don’t think there’s any dispute this is a circumstantial case,” prosecutor Dimitra Sampson told The Associated Press.
 “It’s putting all the puzzle pieces together.
 No one was there except the two of them.”